juhanakristian/rustic/README.md

 # Rustic

 Rustic is a TinyBASIC subset compiler to Rust written in Python.
+I built Rustic in order to learn the basics of compilers and parsers.
+It is not meant to be feature complete or useful in any other way.

-Based on Austin Henley's [Teeny Tiny Compiler blog series](https://austinhenley.com/blog/teenytinycompiler1.html)
+The lexer and parser are based on Austin Henley's [Teeny Tiny Compiler blog series](https://austinhenley.com/blog/teenytinycompiler1.html).
+Instead of emitting C code from the parser I decided to create an AST and a Rust emitter.

-## Motivation
-This is a project to learn about compilers and Rust.

 ## Usage